By Tom Pawlak — GBI Technical Advisor

-You can also use the bench grinder to modify other tools as specialty scrapers.
+You can also use the bench grinder to modify other tools to be used as specialty scrapers.
 For example, tech advisor Brian Knight (retired) modified a steel putty knife to create a flexible scraper.
-He likes this tool for removing raised wood grain on epoxy coated surfaces.
+He likes this tool for removing raised wood grain on epoxy-coated surfaces.
 Brian uses the putty knife (turned scraper) as a push scraper for some jobs, but more often as a pull scraper by holding the blade vertically against the surface and pulling the tool (below).

 Flat steel washers shaped and sharpened on a bench grinder are useful for scraping small concave surfaces like wood moldings and epoxy fillets.

 Here’s a tip that works great for removing cured drips of epoxy or hardened paint from finished surfaces.
 Use a flat flexible cabinet scraper or a hacksaw or reciprocating saw blade scraper.
 If the drip is ½” wide at its widest point, take two pieces of tape and cover all but the center one inch of the scraper’s edge.
 The tape will isolate the scraper’s sharp edges from everywhere except in the middle where you want them exposed to remove the drip.
 Duct tape and fine line painter’s tape work well for this and you can use more than one layer if the tape is easily cut by the sharp edge.